 1955: West Germany joins NATO on May 6.

-1961: The Berlin wall is built, cutting the city in two and closing off the last open border between East and West Germany.
+1961: The Berlin Wall is built, cutting the city in two and closing off the last open border between East and West Germany.
+Nevertheless, West Berlin thrives.

 1963: US President John F. Kennedy visits Berlin and proclaims, "Ich bin ein Berliner" (I am a Berliner).
 American-German friendship flourishes.